Gen Hoshino: Acting

 Hoshino's movie debut, Lee Sang-il's 69, was an adaptation of the Ryū Murakami novel of the same name.
 He previously acted in various television dramas and stage plays.
 In 2012, he debuted as a voice actor, voicing Buddha in the original video animation (OVA) adaptation of Hikaru Nakamura's manga Saint Young Men, and also provided a theme song called "Gag" for its 2013 theatrical version, where he reprised his role.

 In 2013, he played the lead character in Masahide Ichii's Blindly in Love (箱入り息子の恋, Hakoiri Musuko no Koi) alongside Kaho, and starred in the Sion Sono film Why Don't You Play in Hell?.

 In 2016, Hoshino starred in TBS's The Full-Time Wife Escapist.
 With Yui Aragaki as his co-star, he portrayed a salaryman named Hiramasa Tsuzaki.
 The drama achieved steadily rising ratings, with a real-time viewership peak rating of 20.8% on the final episode, and an overall rating of 14.5%.
 Hoshino's performance earned him several Best Supporting Actor awards.
 He also provided the theme song for the drama, titled "Koi."

 Gen Hoshino created the parody character "Akira Nise" (ニセ明, Nise Akira, literally Fake Akira) as a tribute to Akira Fuse.

-In 2017, Hoshino lent his voice to the main character of award-winning animated film Night Is Short, Walk On Girl.
+In 2017, Hoshino lent his voice to the main character of award-winning animated film The Night Is Short, Walk On Girl.
 He also became the voice of the Father in Mamoru Hosoda's Mirai, which was released into theaters in Japan on July 20, 2018.

 On April 30, 2018, it was announced that Hoshino would star in Samurai Shifters, the film adaptation of Akihiro Dobashi's historical novel Hikkoshi Daimyo Sanzenri, set to premier on August 30, 2019.
 In the movie, he plays a bookworm samurai called Harunosuke Katagiri, who receives the mission to help a daimyo move.
 It would be Hoshino's first lead role in a live-action movie since Blindly in Love in 2013.

 In Idaten, NHK's 2019 Taiga drama, chosen for the theme to encourage the Tokyo 2020 Olympic Games, Hoshino portrayed Kazushige Hirasawa, who delivered the persuasive speech that helped determine the venue for the Tokyo 1964 Olympic Games.